 Many services are provided at no cost to the students.
 Services or medications requiring a nominal fee are charged directly to the Student Account.
 Services will continue to focus on the diagnosis, treatment, and prevention of medical issues relevant to our student population here at Randolph-Macon.

-When medical assistance is required in the evening or on weekends, students use the emergency room services provided by Richmond hospitals and the services of the local volunteer rescue squad.
-The college does not provide transportation for any medical visits offcampus.
+When medical assistance is required in the evening or on weekends, students use the emergency room or urgent care facility services provided by Richmond hospitals and the services of the local volunteer rescue squad.
+The college does not provide transportation for any medical visits off- campus.